BLSQ/ops-local-hosting/docs/restore-dhis2.md

 ## Connect to server

-You can configure your ~/.ssh/config to connect easily
+You can configure your ~/.ssh/config to connect easily.

 ```
 Host dhis2-server